 Saving on Hyatt Hotels With The Chase Ultimate Rewards Travel Portal

-I recently booked a stay at the Hyatt Ziva Los Cabos through the Chase Ultimate Rewards Travel Portal.
+I once booked a stay at the Hyatt Ziva Los Cabos through the Ultimate Rewards Travel Portal.
 At the time, I needed to book five nights and only one was available on points.
-So I checked the Chase Ultimate Rewards Travel Portal and found an amazing deal: The paid rate was just $284.08 or 22,726 Ultimate Rewards points per night, including taxes.
+So I checked the Chase Ultimate Rewards Travel Portal and found an amazing deal: $284.08 or 22,726 Ultimate Rewards points per night, including taxes.
 As a comparison, booking the same room type through Hyatt would have set me back $540 (before taxes) or 20,000 points.
 Considering the hotel didn’t offer award redemptions at the time, paying an extra 2,726 per night was still a good alternative to paying $540+ out of pocket.
 The Hyatt Ziva Los Cabos is an all-inclusive hotel, so being able to book it for $284.28 per night, or half off the hotel’s very own 50% off promo rate was pretty incredible.

 If you’re considering transferring Ultimate Rewards points to Hyatt Gold Passport for an award redemption, it’s absolutely worth checking the rates offered by the Chase Ultimate Rewards Travel Portal first.
 You’ll most definitely save a great deal on Vegas hotel bookings, since those tend to be higher category Hyatt Gold Passport redemptions with low cash rates.
 For example, the Bellagio offers mid-week rates as low as $160 per night but requires 25,000 Hyatt Gold Passport points.
-Through the Chase Rewards Travel Portal, you can book the same room for less ($153.78 on May 9) or redeem as few as 12,302 points.
+Through the Chase Ultimate Rewards Travel Portal, you can book the same room for less ($153.78 on May 9) or redeem as few as 12,302 points.

 By now some of you have “Best Rate Guarantee Claim” flashing before your eyes.
 Unfortunately, most hotels will not approve BRG claims when Chase Ultimate Rewards Travel Portal rates are cited, since those rates aren’t publicly available – just to people with a qualifying Chase credit card and login credentials.